tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Register

-### Q: Which of the following Copy Abilities was only featured in "Kirby ô The Amazing Mirror"?
+### Q: Which of the following Copy Abilities was only featured in "Kirby & The Amazing Mirror"?
 - **Correct Answer:** Mini
 - Magic
 - Smash